 The Bram Stoker Society heard how Dublin born Stoker's mother's tales of the 1832 cholera epidemic, which killed 1,500, affected her horror writing son.

-A remarkable account of how Sligo has been linked to one of the greatest horror novels of all time, "Dracula," has been recalled at a special event in the town.
+A remarkable account of how Sligo has been linked to one of the greatest horror novels of all time, "Dracula," was recalled at a special event in the town in 2018.

-Academics and fans of the gothic novel written by Bram Stoker gathered last week on the day of his birth, November 8, in Sligo town where his mother, Charlotte Thornley, the daughter of a policeman, grew up in Old Market Street.
+Academics and fans of the gothic novel written by Bram Stoker gathered in November 2018 in Sligo town where his mother, Charlotte Thornley, the daughter of a policeman, grew up in Old Market Street.